aiidateam/aiida-core/docs/source/datatypes/index.rst

 Base types
 ++++++++++
-In the :py:mod:`aiida.orm.data.base` module you find a number of useful classes that wrap base python datatypes (like :py:class:`~aiida.orm.data.int.Int`, :py:class:`~aiida.orm.data.float.Float`, :py:class:`~aiida.orm.data.str.Str`, ...).
+In the :py:mod:`aiida.orm.node.data.base` module you find a number of useful classes that wrap base python datatypes (like :py:class:`~aiida.orm.node.data.int.Int`, :py:class:`~aiida.orm.node.data.float.Float`, :py:class:`~aiida.orm.node.data.str.Str`, ...).
 These are particularly useful when you need to provide a single parameter to e.g. a :py:class:`~aiida.work.process_function.workfunction`.

-Each of these classes can most often be used transparently (e.g. you can sum two :py:class:`~aiida.orm.data.int.Int` objects, etc.).
+Each of these classes can most often be used transparently (e.g. you can sum two :py:class:`~aiida.orm.node.data.int.Int` objects, etc.).
 If you need to access the bare value and not the whole AiiDA class, use the `.value` property.

-In the same module, there is also a :py:class:`~aiida.orm.data.list.List` class to store a list of base data types.
+In the same module, there is also a :py:class:`~aiida.orm.node.data.list.List` class to store a list of base data types.

 ParameterData
 +++++++++++++

-* **Class**: :py:class:`~aiida.orm.data.parameter.ParameterData`
+* **Class**: :py:class:`~aiida.orm.node.data.parameter.ParameterData`
 * **String to pass to the** :py:func:`~aiida.orm.utils.DataFactory`: ``parameter``
 * **Aim**: store a dictionary of python base types in the database.
   It can store any dictionary where elements can be a base python type (strings, floats,